-Remember while you're out that lots of animals, birds, insects, plants and trees share these spaces with you.
+Remember, when you're outside, lots of animals, birds, insects, plants and trees share these spaces with you.
 They are helping us to have fun, so we must look after them in return.
-Never hurt or damage any living thing while playing outside, take all your litter or rubbish home with you and practice trying to leave no trace that you were ever there at all.
+Never hurt or damage any living thing while playing outside, take all your litter or rubbish home with you, and practice trying to 'leave no trace' that you were ever there at all.

-FOR TODAY'S WALK IN CARBRAIN GULLY YOU MIGHT WANT TO BRING:
+FOR TODAY'S WALK IN CARBRAIN GULLY YOU MIGHT WANT TO BRING :